OSGeo would like to help you share your FOSS4G project with the world:

 Project page on the osgeo website

-We ask projects have some user documentation, for example an OSGeo Live quickstart
+We ask projects have some user documentation, for example an OSGeo Live quickstart - Have a free license or an open source license

 The license must be OSI approved

-We ask that the project team double check the license has been appropriately applied (for example checking the file headers)
+We ask that the project team double check the license has been appropriately applied (for example checking the file headers) - Welcome participation and new contributors.

 We look for a clear contribution policy